Webique/Bite-Box/README.md

-# Nask
+# Bite Box

-This is the source code for the official website of Bella Notte.
+This is the source code for the official website of Bite Box.

 This is a [Next.js](https://nextjs.org) project with internationalization support (Arabic/English).